scivision/mumps/README.md

 ![ci_windows](https://github.com/scivision/mumps-cmake/workflows/ci_windows/badge.svg)
 [![intel-oneapi](https://github.com/gemini3d/gemini3d/actions/workflows/intel-oneapi.yml/badge.svg)](https://github.com/gemini3d/gemini3d/actions/workflows/intel-oneapi.yml)

-We avoid distributing extracted MUMPS sources ourselves--instead CMake will download the tarfile and extract, then we inject the CMakeLists.txt and build.

-CMake:
+CMake downloads the source tarfile from MUMPS developer websites and builds in parallel.

-* builds MUMPS in parallel 10x faster than the Makefiles
+CMake builds MUMPS in parallel **10x faster** than the Makefiles.
-* allows easy reuse of MUMPS in external projects via CMake FetchContent
+CMake allows easy reuse of MUMPS in external projects via CMake FetchContent or ExternalProject or `cmake --install`.

 Many compilers and systems are supported by CMake build system on Windows, MacOS and Linux.
 Please open a GitHub Issue if you have a problem building Mumps with CMake.
-Some compiler setups are not ABI compatible, that isn't a build system issue.

-The compiler platforms known to work with MUMPS and CMake include:
+Platforms known to work with MUMPS and CMake include:

 * Windows (use -G Ninja or -G "MinGW Makefiles")
   * MSYS2 (GCC)